Piano Trio No. 1: Illusive Years

-Sonata for Piano Trio
+The Aquinas Piano Trio

-The world première of Sonata for Piano Trio took place on Friday 30th May 1997 at London's Purcell Room.
-The première was given by the excellent Dussek Piano Trio and was included in a programme with piano trios by Beethoven and Mendelssohn.
+The world première of Illusive Years took place on Friday 30th May 1997 at London's Purcell Room, under the original title of Sonata for Piano Trio.
+The première was given by the Dussek Piano Trio featuring violinist Lorraine McAslan.
+It was included in a programme with piano trios by Beethoven and Mendelssohn.

 Illusive Years (Sonata for Piano Trio) has a distinctive structure with the emphasis on the number ‘three’.
 Three musical subjects open the work, each of which goes on to form the basis of a different movement.
 The last is a Rondo, with three episodes.
 I have rarely observed such structures since writing this work!